costigator/installnotes/windows.md

 # Installation Windows

-This installation guide is intended for home and/or business Windows 10/11 PC.
+This is my personal installation guide for home and/or business Windows 10/11 PC.

 # Installation

-First of all update Windowsa and install the required drivers.
+First of all update Windows and install the required drivers.

 Then open a Powershell with elevated privileges and install chocolatey: